idoosams/FinalProjectASD/README.md

 # FinalProjectASD
-The final project in the course "Advanced System Design" in Tel-Aviv University by Dan Gittik.
+The final project in the course "Advanced System Design".
+"Advanced System Design" - Tel-Aviv University by Dan Gittik.